rezashabrang/smart-pm/README.md

 If you're new to project management or data science, here are some additional resources to help you get started:

 - [Project Management Institute (PMI)](https://www.pmi.org/) - The leading global organization for project management.
-- [Kaggle Datasets for Project Management](https://www.kaggle.com/) - Explore a range of datasets related to project management.
+- [Kaggle Datasets for Project Management](https://www.kaggle.com/) - Explore a range of datasets.
-- [Data Science for Project Managers](https://www.coursera.org/) - A course to help you apply data science techniques in the field of project management.

 ---